| |

 Monkey Rock Trail, Lake Tahoe

-When I want a shorter Tahoe hike with a huge view, I go here.
-Monkey Rock has a moderate difficulty level that climbs enough to feel earned, but it’s still realistic for many beginners who are ready for a moderate day.
-The lake views are the whole point, and they don’t disappoint.
+For a shorter Tahoe hike with a huge view, this is the one.
+Monkey Rock runs roughly 2.5 miles round trip with around 400 to 500 feet of gain near Incline Village, a moderate climb that feels earned but stays realistic for many beginners ready for a moderate day.
+The lake views are the whole point, and they do not disappoint.

 Altitude can sneak up on sea-level visitors, so pace yourself and take breaks.
-That’s not wasted time here, it’s half the experience.
-As of late March 2026, higher Tahoe trails still have a mix of snow, ice, slush, and mud, so I always check Nevada Trail Finder and recent Nevada trail reviews on AllTrails before I head up.
+That is not wasted time here, it is half the experience.
+Higher Tahoe trails can hold a mix of snow, ice, slush, and mud well into spring, so it is worth checking Nevada Trail Finder and recent Nevada trail reviews on AllTrails before you head up.

 Mt.
 Charleston is not a first hike.
 Still, it belongs on any serious list of the best hikes in Nevada because the scenery changes so much as you climb.
-You move from forest to high, open slopes, and the summit feels nothing like the desert below.
-The trailhead is reachable quickly from the city.
+The route to Charleston Peak, the high point of the Spring Mountains at 11,916 feet, runs about 18 miles as a loop and gains thousands of feet, moving from forest to high, open slopes where the summit feels nothing like the desert below.
+The trailheads sit less than an hour from the city.

 The trail is long, and the elevation gain is serious.
-I think of it as a fitness test with huge scenery attached.
+Treat it as a fitness test with huge scenery attached.
 On a clear day, the contrast between pine-covered slopes and the dry basin below sticks with you.
-If you’re newer to hiking, build up with easier Vegas-area routes first, then come back for this one.
+If you are newer to hiking, build up with easier Vegas-area routes first, then come back for this one.

-For a unique twist on Nevada hiking, Gold Strike Hot Springs in Lake Mead National Recreation Area delivers.
-This trail offers glimpses of Hoover Dam along the way and ends at several hot springs perfect for a rewarding soak after the descent.
-It’s a moderate out-and-back with some scrambling, ideal for those wanting water and warmth in the desert.
+For a unique twist on Nevada hiking, Goldstrike Hot Springs in Lake Mead National Recreation Area delivers.
+This canyon route offers glimpses toward the Hoover Dam area and ends at several hot springs worth a soak before the climb back out.
+It is a moderate out-and-back with real scrambling over boulders, ideal for hikers who want water and warmth in the desert.
+Like the Valley of Fire trails, it closes during the hottest stretch of the year, usually May 15 through September 30, because the canyon traps dangerous heat.

 Nevada rewards good timing.
 Southern desert trails in national recreation areas and the Valley of Fire State Park shine from fall through spring, because cooler air makes exposed terrain far more pleasant.
+Several of them, including the Valley of Fire trails and Goldstrike, actually close for the summer.
 Meanwhile, the higher country near Tahoe and the Spring Mountains usually hits its sweet spot from late spring into early fall.

-That split matters more than mileage, especially for high heat safety.
+That split matters more than mileage, especially for heat safety.
 A three-mile desert hike at noon can feel harder than a six-mile forest trail in cool weather.
-In late March 2026, I’d still treat Tahoe routes and higher summit trails as shoulder-season hikes, not easy summer walks.
+Through the spring shoulder season, treat Tahoe routes and higher summit trails as conditions-dependent hikes rather than easy summer walks.
+Utah and Arizona run on a similar desert-versus-altitude rhythm, so the timing logic in these best hikes in Utah and best hikes in Arizona guides carries over well.

 Also, check road access, parking areas, trail closures, and park rules before you leave.
 Entrance fees, timed-entry windows, and snow on higher roads can change your day fast.
-The Bowl of Fire stands out as a great option for the cooler shoulder season.
-Once summer arrives, hikes like Mount Rose and Van Sickle become strong next-step options if you want more miles on the Tahoe side.
+The Bowl of Fire, a roughly 4-mile route in Lake Mead National Recreation Area, stands out as a great option for the cooler shoulder season.
+Once summer arrives, Tahoe-side trails like Mount Rose and Van Sickle become strong next-step options if you want more miles.
+For a deeper trip on the California side of Tahoe, the best hikes in California roundup is a useful companion.

 In Nevada, sun, wind, and loose rock can make a short trail feel much longer than it looks on paper.

-If you want the simple version by difficulty level, pick Calico Tanks for a first desert hike, Fire Wave for the best scenery, Monkey Rock for lake views, and Charleston Peak for a real challenge.
+For the simple version by difficulty level: pick Calico Tanks for a first desert hike, Fire Wave for the best scenery, Monkey Rock for lake views, and Charleston Peak for a real challenge.
+If you want to build a multi-day trip around big-name scenery, the high desert pairs well with a stop at Great Basin, and this Great Basin National Park itinerary covers Wheeler Peak, the bristlecone pines, and Lehman Caves.

 FAQs about the best hikes in Nevada